Departure (TV series)

-Departure is a 2019 suspense drama television series created by Vince Shiao.
-It was commissioned by Canadian broadcaster Global and United States streaming service Peacock and produced by Shaftesbury Films.
-Starring Archie Panjabi and Christopher Plummer and directed by T. J. Scott, the series premiered on Universal TV on 10 July 2019, with Global scheduling the Canadian debut for 8 October 2020.
+Departure is a Canadian suspense drama television series created by Vince Shiao.
+It was commissioned by the Canadian broadcaster Global and the American streaming service Peacock, being produced by Shaftesbury Films, Greenpoint Productions and Corus Entertainment.
+Starring Archie Panjabi and Christopher Plummer and directed by T. J. Scott, the series premiered on Universal TV in the United Kingdom on 10 July 2019, with Global scheduling the Canadian debut for 8 October 2020.
 During the first season's release in Canada and the UK, the series averaged more than one million viewers per episode.

-In 2021, the series was renewed for a third season, with Eric McCormack joining the cast.
+In 2021 the series was renewed for a third season.
 That year, the series was nominated for a Canadian Screen Award for Best Dramatic Series.